Omniasherief/Micromouse/README.md

 # Micromouse

-- I asked chat gpt for the best algorithms that we can use, so this is his answer; let's discover each one and try to implement and run it on simulations, ok?.
+- I asked chat gpt for the best algorithms that we can use, so this is his answer; let's discover each one , try to implement and run it on simulations, ok?.

 - I added links to help you understand every algorithm
 -------------------------------------------------------------------------------------------------------------------------------------------------